-Iterable is a multi-channel marketing platform with which customers can manage contact lists, create and send blast and triggered campaigns, use workflows to send campaigns to contacts based on their profile and behavioral data, run experiments to improve campaign effectiveness, and report on campaign performance.
+Iterable is a multi-channel marketing platform with which customers can manage contact lists, create and send blast and triggered campaigns, use journeys to send campaigns to contacts based on their profile and behavioral data, run experiments to improve campaign effectiveness, and report on campaign performance.

 Iterable supports various message mediums (availability and cost subject to contract): email, push notification, in-app message, SMS, and web push notification.